binipringle/torts/_texts/3-classnotes.md

 **Tyson v Swift** became the law of the land for really long – courts interpreted “laws of the several states” to mean only statutory law “written law” “codified law” – held that in diversity jurisdiction only statutory law could be read … In 1842 this was a strange way to interpret this because if a fed court was in state jurisdiction and there was a written state law the fed court would use it but if there was no state written law, the fed could devise a law.

-- Dv jx – scenario a – in a state where there is a statutory law – fed district court uses it
+- Dv Jx – scenario a – in a state where there is a statutory law – fed district court uses it
-- Dv jx – scenario b – no statutory law – fed district court uses common law
+- Dv Jx – scenario b – no statutory law – fed district court uses common law

 So there was a big discrepancy between what could happen in one state or another because if no statute in a state federal district court would use common federal law that was developing.
 Huge discrepancy in potential outcome of a case.
 No equal protection of the laws.